A-N24/capstone-project/README.md

 - **User Authentication:** Secure registration and login system with role-based access control.

-- **Task Management:** CRUD operations for tasks, allowing users to create, read, update, and delete tasks.
+- **Task Management:** CRUD operations for tasks, allowing users to create, read, and delete tasks.

 - **Validation and Error Handling:** Robust validation mechanisms and error messages for data integrity and user guidance.